Switchback Experiments under Geometric Mixing: Difference-in-Means Estimation

 We end this section by giving conditions where the error bounds from Theorem \ref{theo:GATE_mse} can be sharpened into a central limit theorem.
+This provides an asymptotic theory for semi-design-based inference in dynamic systems, which has remained largely unexplored in the literature.
 To state our result, we use the following notation: For all blocks $i=1,\dots,k$, let

 where as usual $l$ denotes the block length.
-Furthermore, using notation from \citet{pearl2009causality}, for $w = 0, \, 1$, let $\bY_i(w) = \bY_i\cond do(Z_i=w)$ denote the value we would have gotten for $\bY_i$ by setting $Z_i$ to $w$ but leaving the rest of the treatment history unchanged.
+Furthermore, for $w = 0, \, 1$, let $\bY_i(w)$ denote the potential outcome that would be observed for block $i$ if its treatment assignment were set to $Z_i=w$ while holding the rest of the treatment history unchanged.
 We also write

-i.e., $\bmu_i(w)$ would be the expectation of $\bY_i$ in a system that always receives treatment $w$, and $\bM_i(w)$ is the expectation of $\bY_i$ in our switchback given $W_i = w$.
+i.e., $\bmu_i(w)$ would be the expectation of $\bY_i$ in a system that always receives treatment $w$, and $\bM_i(w)$ is the expectation of $\bY_i$ in our switchback given $Z_i = w$.
 We note that, following \eqref{eq:lbfate}, we have

-Finally, for simplicity of exposition we assume that, although our system is non-stationary, relevant empirical variances converge in large samples; similar assumptions are often made in finite population central limit theorems \citep[e.g.,][]{lin2013agnostic}.
+Finally, for simplicity of exposition we assume that, although our system is non-stationary, relevant empirical variances converge in large samples; similar assumptions are often made in finite population central limit theorems \citep[e.g.,][]{aronow2017estimating,lin2013agnostic}.

-\begin{assu} We consider a regular switchback with $l$ and $b$ chosen such that the following limits exist\footnote{This condition is very weak when the number of non-burn-in periods $l - b$ remains fixed as $k$ gets large.
-If $l - b$ grows, one may instead expect the right-hand side limits in \eqref{eq:mom_limits} to converge to zero, in which case a different argument would be required to establish the asymptotic variance in Theorem \ref{theo:clt}.}
+\begin{assu} We consider a regular switchback with $l$ and $b$ chosen such that the following limits exist:

 \end{assu}